 Larger quilt blocks often have multiple square-in-a-square layers.
 To add even more interest to this design, the center square can be cut from a solid or print fabric, it can be a pieced unit or even a fussy cut section (which is a piece specifically cut to showcase a design element found in the printed fabric).

-Ready to stitch one up?
-Follow along with this fun tutorial on how to make a square-in-a-square quilt block!
+Follow along to learn how to make a square-in-a-square quilt block!

 Begin with a center block section – a solid piece of fabric or quilt block.
 Make sure this center section is an accurately cut or pieced square shape.
 Beginning with a true square will help you achieve accuracy with this block as you add additional layers.

 You will also need to determine the size to cut your setting triangles.
 There is a simple formula for this:

 Divide the length of one of your square sides by 1.414.
 Add 3/8″ for seam allowances.
 Round this measurement up to the nearest 1/8″.
 For example: for a center section measuring 6.5″ you would first divide by 1.414 (4.59).
 Add 3/8″ or .375 to this measurement (4.97).
 Round this up to 5″ to determine the size square you will need to cut in half diagonally to make two corner triangles.